 Many other friends discussed how keeping their kids at home for one or two more years was such a beautiful experience for the entire family.
 They spoke from experience of children who didn't go to preschool and still flourish in kindergarten.
 This was really reassuring to hear and helped our family come to the conclusion that L will stay home for at least one more year.

 Since making this decision I've started a list of things to spend her tuition money on, though most of it will go to bills.
 Yet there is now some room in the budget for trips to the the zoo and a local children's museum.
 We now have gas money to visit her great grandparents.
 I will also be purchasing Catholic Icing's Catholic ABC's Preschool Curriculum Book and An Alphabet of Catholic Saints book.
 I'd also like to get some more craft supplies, and a few teaching tools.

 I also have hopes of using part of the the money to hire a babysitter so Travis and I can go to Adoration together twice a month.

 I'm excited about this next year, but I keep telling myself to not get too worked up about it all.
 I think the key is to be very, very low key about it.
 Right?
-I mean, we don't really even need a curriculum but I'm getting one just in case Lydia and I want a little more structure.
+I mean, we don't really even need a curriculum but I'm getting one just in case L and I want a little more structure.
 And because I'm pathetic with crafts and Catholic Icing is not.
-Lydia loves crafts, the girl deserves some good crafts.
+L loves crafts, the girl deserves some good crafts.
 I'm really not even gonna think of this as homeschool because, well-known secret, I have never wanted to homeschool.
-So this is just some more time for Lydia to be a little girl, having fun, hanging out, and maybe learning a few things along the way.
+So this is just some more time for L to be a little girl, having fun, hanging out, and maybe learning a few things along the way.

 I am shamelessly looking for validation on this.